|Height:||300.20+ ft||(91.50+ m)||Elevation:||180 ft (55 m)||GPS Latitude:||41.36686|

 |Width:||21.88 ft||(6.67 m)||Grove:||Atlas Grove||Discovery Date:||1991|

-Notes: Iluvatar, also known as Cal-Barrel Giant, is the world's 16th largest tree, the 2nd largest single-stem coast redwood, and the largest tree in Prairie Creek Redwoods State Park.
+Notes: Iluvatar, also known as Cal-Barrel Giant, is the 10th largest single-stem coast redwood, the 4th largest tree in Prairie Creek Redwoods State Park, and the largest tree in Atlas Grove.
 Humboldt State University forestry professor Stephen C. Sillett named the tree after J. R. R. Tolkien's Eru Ilúvatar, the supreme deity of Arda.

 Drive: Iluvatar is 261 mi (420 km) north of San Francisco near the community of Orick.